TehDrink/ip/README.md

 # Spark project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Spark_.
+It's named after [_Spark_ Lingonberry](https://www.tiktok.com/@spark.lingonberry/).
 Given below are instructions on how to use it.

 ## Setting up in Intellij